 Stack of the Deck Game (English & Spanish)

-This is an example of an educational activity that uses three volunteers and a series of guided exchanges of playing cards to illustrate how a person's background, experiences, and choices can impact his or her opportunities and economic status.
-This version is adapted for large youth groups.
+This experiential educational activity uses three volunteers and a series of guided exchanges of playing cards to illustrate how a person's background, experiences, and choices can impact his or her opportunities and economic status.

 Take a Step Activity (English & Spanish)

-This is an example of an effort to help participants reflect on the "unequal playing field" that benefits some while making it more likely that others will be left behind.
+This activity gets participants participants out of their seats to prompt reflection on the "unequal playing field" that benefits some while leaving others behind.

 Scripture and Justice Timeline Activity

 This activity illustrates how Scripture provides a foundation for our concern for those who are poor and vulnerable.